The University has 2 recording studios and 4 recording pods:

-Don’t wear green - you will be replaced by your backdrop.
+If using green screen function, Don’t wear any green as you will be replaced by your backdrop.

 Aim for a bold single colour that contrasts with your slide background colour.

-Avoid patterns, thin stripes and plain white (it’s too stark under the lights).
+Avoid thin stripes and plain white (it’s too stark under the lights).

-Don’t wear lanyards or shiny jewellery that can rattle against the microphone or reflect the green wall (that too will be replaced by the backdrop).
+Be aware wear lanyards or shiny jewellery that can rattle or reflect the light.

 What to bring with you on the day

-Your presentation on a USB or available via the network.
-Note you can transfer it from USB to the local hard drive in the studio if you need to.
+Your presentation on a separate USB or available via the network.

 Your mobile phone in case you need to authenticate with Okta when you log into the system.

-Your staff ID card to access the room (provided you have arranged this previously).
+Your staff ID card to access the room.

 Tips to produce a professional recording